clearlinux/clear-linux-documentation/source/clear-linux/get-started/install-configfile.rst

 This guide shows you how to install |CL-attr| using the clr-installer tool with a configuration file.
-This method allows you to predefine configurations and options, which are then fed into clr-installer, thus relieving you of having to walkthrough the installer step by step.
+This method allows you to predefine configurations and options, which are then fed into clr-installer, thus relieving you of having to walk through the installer step by step.
 You can save the configuration file and reuse it again.

 System requirements